Find a Law Firm

 HSBC Conveyancing Panel : Questions and Answers

-I am purchasing a newly constructed flat and my solicitor is telling me that she has to reveal incentives from the seller as her firm is on the HSBC conveyancing panel.
-I am nearing the developer’s deadline to exchange and I dont want to delay matters.
-Can I insist on an exchange regardless of what my lawyer says about being on the HSBC panel?
+I am purchasing a new build apartment and my conveyancer is advising me that she is duty bound to disclose incentives from the builder as her practice is on the HSBC conveyancing panel.
+I am under pressure to sign contracts and I would rather not delay the conveyancing.
+Is my lawyer right?

 You should not exchange unless you have advised to do so by your lawyer.
 A precondition to being on the HSBC approved panel is to comply with the CML Handbook requirements (last updated for this lender on HSBC).
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.